 -getting food, bus ticket, money and hotel room for free (Turkey)

 -getting offers for some white powder by various drivers (Balkans)

 - sleeping between locals at Tehran bus station and El Göli park, Tabriz

 Sorry, but ONE thing alone is not enough! :o)

 Some cool things in town, some thoughts about life, some groovy travel stories including urban surviving strategies,... - a little bit of everything!

-Albania, Austria, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, France, Georgia, Germany, Greece, Hungary, Indonesia, Iran, Islamic Republic of, Italy, Kosovo, Latvia, Lithuania, Macedonia, Malaysia, Moldova, Republic of, Mongolia, Montenegro, Netherlands, Poland, Romania, Russian Federation, Serbia, Slovakia, Slovenia, Spain, Sweden, Tunisia, Turkey, Ukraine, United Kingdom
+Albania, Austria, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, France, Georgia, Germany, Greece, Hungary, Indonesia, Iran, Italy, Kosovo, Latvia, Lithuania, Macedonia, Malaysia, Moldova, Mongolia, Montenegro, Netherlands, Poland, Romania, Russian Federation, Serbia, Slovakia, Slovenia, Spain, Sweden, Tunisia, Turkey, Ukraine, United Kingdom

 Join Couchsurfing to see Anselm's full profile.
 It's free!View Full Profile